 Confetti sprinkles are flat, opaque, and colorful

-Confetti are flat, round, colorful sprinkles that are harder than jimmies.
+Confetti is flat, round, colorful sprinkles that are harder than jimmies.
 They also go by sequins, or sugar shapes.
-Not only do these come in different colors, they come in different shapes.
+Not only do these come in different colors, but they also come in different shapes.
 You may find them as flower heads, horses, cat heads, spiders, stars, hearts, anything at all.

 The very colorful ones may also be used inside cake batter for funfetti cake, in place of jimmies.

 Though not technically a sprinkle, sanding sugar may be used just like sprinkles.
 This is just sugar crystals, but larger than regular table sugar.
 It’s always colored in different hues, and in some cases may even appear metallic.

 Depending on the brand, the sugar may be opaque or transparent, and it may come flavored or not.

 What sprinkles do you use in birthday cake ?